christopherwhull/airsquawk/README.md

 - **Squawk**: Squawk code transition tracking
 - **Heatmap**: Geographic density visualization
 - **Reception**: Range analysis by bearing and altitude

+**Console / Unicode**

+- The `aircraft_tracker.py` utility prints box-drawing characters for framed output.
+If your terminal does not use UTF-8, Python may raise a `UnicodeEncodeError`.
+- Recommended ways to run with UTF-8 rendering:
+   - `python -X utf8 aircraft_tracker.py` — enable Python's UTF-8 mode
+   - In PowerShell: `chcp 65001` then `python aircraft_tracker.py`
+   - Or set the environment for the session: ``$env:PYTHONIOENCODING='utf-8'`` then run the script
+- The script also supports a strict flag: `python aircraft_tracker.py --utf8-strict` — in strict mode the script will exit if the console cannot be configured for UTF-8.
+The default behavior is tolerant: unsupported characters are replaced so the script does not crash.
 - **Cache**: Position cache status and statistics

 ### Time Controls